1. Types of Information We Collect

 4. Sharing Your Information with Third Parties

-Alli AI does not sell, trade, share or transfer your personally identifiable information to third parties except in the following limited circumstances:
+Alli does not sell, trade, share or transfer your personally identifiable information to third parties except in the following limited circumstances:

 We may also share aggregated or non-personally identifiable information with third parties for other purposes.
 Such information does not identify you individually, but may include usage, viewing and technical information we collected through our technology.
 If we are required under applicable law to treat such information as personally identifiable information, then we will only disclose it as described above.
 Otherwise we may disclose such information for any reason.